au-multivariate-stats

 Objectives of the course

-The aim of the course is to provide an introduction to the analysis of multivariate data arising from observation and experimental studies with the R statistical software.
+The aim of the course is to provide an introduction to the analysis of multivariate data arising from observational and experimental studies with the R statistical software.

 Learning outcomes and competences